thaihadefi/Travel-Website-Final/README.md

 ### Prerequisites

-- Node.js 18+ and npm/yarn
+- Node.js 18+ and yarn
 - MongoDB Atlas account or local MongoDB
 - Cloudinary account (for image uploads)
 - Gmail account with App Password (for emails)